On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: The approach of Bodnarchuk--Kraft--Rips to automorphisms of ( )

-\subsection{The group $\Aut_{Ind}(\TAut(K\langle x,y,z\rangle))$}
+\subsection{The group $\Aut_{\Ind}(\TAut(K\langle x,y,z\rangle))$}

-This is the most technical part of this article.
-We are {\bf unable} to treat this situation on the {\bf group theoretical level}.
-In this section we shall determine just $\Aut_{\ind}\TAut_0(K\langle x,y,z\rangle)$, i.e. {\bf $\Ind$-scheme automorphisms} and prove Theorem \ref{ThTAss3Ind}.
+This is the most technically loaded part of the present study.
+At the moment we are unable to accomplish the objective of describing the entire group $\Aut\TAut(K\langle x,y,z\rangle)$.
+In this section we will determine only its subgroup $\Aut_{\Ind}\TAut_0(K\langle x,y,z\rangle)$, i.e. the group of $\Ind$-scheme automorphisms, and prove Theorem \ref{ThTAss3Ind}.
 We use the approximation results of Section \ref{SbScAprox}.
-In the sequel, we suppose that $\Ch(k)\ne 2$. $\{a,b,c\}_*$ denotes associator of $a,b,c$ respect to operation $*$, i.e. Let $\Psi\in\TAut_0(K\langle x,y,z\rangle)$ be an $\Ind$-scheme automorphism, stabilizing linear automorphisms.
+In what follows we suppose that $\Ch(K)\ne 2$.
+As in the preceding chapter, $\{x,y,z\}_*$ denotes the associator of $x,y,z$ with respect to a fixed binary linear operation $*$, i.e.